hardyoyo/RodmanPottingerCookbook/recipes/PersonalOatmeal.md

 mugs.
 If you find exactly the right size/shape mug (triangles would be perfect) you could make 4.

-Prepare the cooker: 2 cups of water in the pot, add a steamer basket or the rack.
-Find a ceramic bowl, or mugs if you're making more than one serving.
-Add oats and water to the bowl or mug, set the bowl on top of the rack or basket inside the cooker.
+Pour the 2 C of water into the pot and add a steamer basket or the rack.
+Put the oats and the 2/3 C of water into a ceramic bowl or mug, then set it on top of the rack inside the cooker.
 Set cook time from the table below, using the porridge button and the plus/minus buttons to adjust the time.